Welcome to LookChem.com Sign In|Join Free

 Uses

-2-Fluorobiphenyl is used as pharmaceuticals, veterinary drugs and organic synthesis intermediates.
-2-Fluorobiphenyl was used as an internal standard for analysis of environmental pollutants in sediments using pressurized liquid extraction and gas chromatography-mass spectrometry, as a sole carbon & energy source for P. pseudoalcaligenes.
+2-Fluorobiphenyl is employed as an internal standard for the analysis of environmental pollutants in sediments using pressurized liquid extraction and gas chromatography-mass spectrometry.
+Its stability and reliability make it an ideal choice for accurate and precise measurements in environmental studies.

 Air & Water Reactions